AnnaKlara123/MasterSkript/transform/README.md

 Run ``prepare_files.py -i DIR`` with ``DIR`` being the path to your raw data files.

-Use the argument ``-o True`` if you want to override existing config files.
+Use the argument ``-o`` if you want to override existing config files.
 It defaults to False, so if a new set of data from the same station is transformed (and the input files are named the same) it will keep the existing config for that station.